OrSason/sela-post-bootcamp/tools/ingress-nginx/README.md

 # NGINX ingerss controller

-- ingress controller installed automatically when deploying terraform using helm release resource
+- NGINX ingress controller installed automatically using helm release resource
 - the resource can be found in ingress-nginx module